preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/index.rst

 Authoring controlled documents
 =================================

 This section is intended for authors of controlled documents.
-The work normally takes place in a controlled documents library in a team site (but also see :doc:`Alternative ways of creating controlled documents </working-with-documents/alternative-create/index>`).
+The work normally takes place in a controlled documents library in a teamsite (but also see :doc:`Alternative ways of creating controlled documents </working-with-documents/alternative-create/index>`).

 Who is allowed to author and approve (if approval is needed) is set up in Omnia admin under Document management.
 See this for more information on defining author permissions: :doc:`Document Mmanagement settings </admin-settings/tenant-settings/document-management/settings/index>`